HackODLRC/docker-odlrc/README.md

 source /openrc
 ```

-Don't forget to add your Swift credentials in openrc!
+Don't forget to add your Swift credentials in openrc and .cloudfuse!
+Edit openrc.sample and .cloudfuse.sample with your credentials!
 Easy-peasy!